Udit176/cognitive-irl-personalization-sim/README.md

 # Cognitive IRL Personalization Simulation

-This repository implements a simulation and evaluation suite for cognitive inverse reinforcement learning with personalization in human-robot interaction.
+This repository implements a simulation cognitive inverse reinforcement learning with personalization in human-robot interaction.

 ## What This Demonstrates